flutter/website/src/deployment/flavors.md

   Command argument that changes everything][]
 * [Multi-environment Flutter Projects with Flavors][] (including support for web, Firebase and FlutterFire CLI)
+* [Flutter new app setup with Flavors in one go] (including different Firebase & icons)

 The following packages are listed alphabetically: